Ferrari Unveils the F8 Tributo at the Geneva Motor Show

 The interior also boasts significant changes from the 488, with a redesigned dashboard, door panels, and transmission tunnel.
 The new steering wheel has a smaller diameter than the 488’s, but it of course still includes the manettino switch and turn signal buttons in lieu of a more traditional stalk.
 The interior also features a 7-inch touchscreen display.

-The reveal of the 2020 Ferrari F8 Tributo was a red-letter day for auto enthusiasts from St. Louis to Indianapolis, and we can’t wait to see more of it.
-To learn more, or to inquire about availability, contact Continental Ferrari or visit us near Chicago.
+The reveal of the 2020 Ferrari F8 Tributo was a red-letter day for auto enthusiasts from Indianapolis to Milwaukee, and we can’t wait to see more of it — and neither can the critics!
+To learn more about its specs, or to inquire about availability, contact Continental AutoSports Ferrari or visit us near Chicago.

 What is the Ferrari KC23?
 Well, it’s nothing more than the newest installment to the highly spectacular Ferrari lineup.
 Any true Ferrari follower would instantly recognize the seamless blend of Ferrari’s Vision Gran Turismo concept and its Le Mans winning 499P that come together to make this vehicle.
 If you’re a lover of all things bespoke, this may just be the car for you and your Hinsdale and Milwaukee drives!
 Browse More Ferrari InformationContact Us Ferrari KC23: Notable Features and Highlights While there’s not much that we can tell you about the Ferrari KC23 engine specs and…